AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 * **piiLoggingEnabled** : PII stands for Personal Identifiable Information.
 By default, MSAL does not capture or log any PII.
 By turning on PII, the app takes responsibility for safely handling highly-sensitive data and complying with any regulatory requirements.
  This flag is to enable/disable logging of PII data.
 PII logs are never written to default outputs like Console, Logcat or NSLog.
 Default is set to false.

+* **response_mode** : The method that you use to send the resulting authorization code back to your app.
+It can be query, form_post, or fragment.

 * **correlationId** : Unique identifier used to map the request with the response.
 Defaults to RFC4122 version 4 guid (128 bits).